 Alcohol Addiction In College

 As a sophomore in college, I can attest that college students, especially Freshmen, have serious alcohol binging addiction.
-Last August, in the first few weeks of classes, at least 4 Freshmen had been extremely sick and had to be taken to a hospital; this resulted in a note on their transcript.
+Last August, in the first few weeks of classes, four freshmen have been extremely sick and had to be taken to a hospital.
+This resulted in a note on their transcript.
 Why would someone risk their career for a few beers and a shot of gin?
-In this article, I will discuss why people are turning to alcohol to feel better and how they can surpass their addiction

 Interview with a friend at University

-Here is an interview I conducted with a college friend of mine with his experience with alcohol in Freshman Year (I will give him a fake name*)
+Here is an interview I conducted with a friend of mine with his experience with alcohol in Freshman Year (His named has been changed for his privacy*)

 Anastassia: “What do you think of alcohol?
 Are you careful when you go to parties?”